 Presentation

-Due date: Class 9
+Due date: Class

-Weight: 10%
+Weight: 20%

-Each student will make a 10- to 15-minute PowerPoint presentation on the salient points of his/her Assignment #2 paper and be prepared to respond to questions from class members and the facilitator.
-Students will be evaluated according to the attached rubric.
+Each student will make a 15-minute presentation to share the salient points of his/her Assignment paper and be prepared to respond to questions from class members.
+Students will demonstrate 2 different presentation techniques which may include but not limited to PowerPoint, Prezi, flip charts, 3D demonstration, handouts and exercises.
+Students will be evaluated according to the attached rubric before fellow students, invited guests and faculty.

 Final Exam

-Due Date: TBA

-Weight: 30%
+Due Date: Class 1 Weight: 30%

 Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
-The exam will consist of approximately 125 multiple-choice questions.
+The exam will consist of approximately 120 multiple-choice, short answer and applied case study questions drawn from the entire course.

-Appendix 1 Assignment Rubrics
+Appendix 2 Assignment Rubrics